Tips and Tricks

 Option 1

-Avoid situations where a letter immediately follows a {, either by inserting a space, line break or quotation mark between them:
+Avoid situations where a letter immediately follows {, for example, by inserting a space, newline, or quote before it:

 <style>